GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/config.md

 ```prolog
 submit_filter(In, Out) :- find_owners:submit_filter(In, Out).
 ```

+As we saw in the AOSP example, it is much easier to use only the `submit_filter` in the `All-Projects` project to check owner approval for all projects.
+If any project or branch need to opt-out this check, simple Prolog rules can be defined to skip them, see the `opt_out_find_owners` rule in the AOSP example.

 By default the `find_owners:submit_rule` calls `gerrit:default_submit`,
 and the `find_owners:submit_filter` passes `In` to `Out`.